-We are committed to making our campus and community a healthy one.
-With a goal to end chronic, preventable disease we want to work with partners who are engaged in programming that addresses physical activity, nutrition and emotional wellness.
+We strive to better the health of our community.
+With a goal to end chronic, preventable disease we want to work with partners who are engaged in programming that addresses physical activity, nutrition and mental wellness.

-We want to promote your Healthy Monday moments and campaigns on our website and social media.
-Email us at firstname.lastname@example.org to let us know what Healthy Monday Syracuse activities or events are happening in your office, neighborhood or community.
+We want to highlight your Healthy Monday campaigns and initiatives on our website and social media.
+Email us at firstname.lastname@example.org to let us know what Healthy Monday Syracuse activities or events are happening in your office, organization or neighborhood.

 The Monday Campaigns